jsilll/codfish/README.md

 Files
 ===
-Chess-Engine consists of the following files:
+Codfish consists of the following files:
-- [`CMakeLists.txt`](https://github.com/jsilll/chess-engine/blob/master/CMakeLists.txt), a file that contains the rules for building the engine using [cmake](https://cmake.org/).
+- [`CMakeLists.txt`](https://github.com/jsilll/codfish/blob/master/CMakeLists.txt), a file that contains the rules for building the engine using [cmake](https://cmake.org/).
-- [`src`](https://github.com/jsilll/chess-engine/blob/master/src), a subdirectory that contains all the source code for the engine.
+- [`src`](https://github.com/jsilll/codfish/blob/master/src), a subdirectory that contains all the source code for the engine.
-- [`tests`](https://github.com/jsilll/chess-engine/blob/master/tests), a subdirectory that contains all the source for the unit tests.
+- [`tests`](https://github.com/jsilll/codfish/blob/master/tests), a subdirectory that contains all the source for the unit tests.
-- [`Doxyfile`](https://github.com/jsilll/chess-engine/blob/master/Doxyfile), a file for generating documentation for the source code using [Doxygen](https://doxygen.nl/).
+- [`Doxyfile`](https://github.com/jsilll/codfish/blob/master/Doxyfile), a file for generating documentation for the source code using [Doxygen](https://doxygen.nl/).

 Contributing
 ===